smartdevicelink/sdl_core_guides/docs/Migrating to Newer SDL Versions/Migrating SDL Core 7.0 to 7.1/index.md

 The default supported version was changed to Ubuntu 20.
 Recommended GCC Version 9.3.x.

+Support was added for OpenSSL 1.1, we recommend updating your version of the library accordingly.
+Along with support for OpenSSL 1.1, a configurable `SecurityLevel` field was added to the INI file.
+This value can be customized depending on the security requirements of your system (see the [OpenSSL documentation](https://www.openssl.org/docs/man1.1.0/man3/SSL_CTX_get_security_level.html) for a description of each security level)

 ## Newly Deprecated

 ### Deprecated SyncPData RPCs